szbela87/imp_autoencoder/README.md

 # Getting Started

 First of all,
 the code will be able to run with an NVIDIA graphics card, for example, a GeForce GTX 1080 is required.
-We tested the code on Ubuntu 20.04 operating system with a Quadro M6000 24GB graphics card.
+We tested the code on Ubuntu 20.04 operating system with a Geforce GTX 1080 8GB graphics card.
 The driver version is 470.182.03, and the CUDA version is 11.4.

 Please make sure you have installed Conda.
 Then in the base environment install a few necessary libraries with the following command.
 ```